Study and assessment and graduation

 - Assignment extensions

 The unit chair can provide students with information about assignment extensions for the unit.
 Students can also check the unit guide for details.

 DUSA Bookshops are located on all campuses and provide all academic text required whilst studying at Deakin.
 They also provide a broad range of general store items including drinks, snacks, stationery and MYKI.
 DUSA also offers the convenience of an online bookstore and a phone order centre.
 Books can be sent to customers anywhere in Australia or overseas.
 DUSA Bookshops also provide a special order service if a book is not available, it can be ordered.

 Booklists are posted in DUSA Bookshops and can be viewed online, one week before each trimester commences.
 The Bookshops stock all required textbooks, reference books, Deakin course materials, stationery, gifts and DVDs, as well as a great range of general books.

 DUSA Bookshops sell second-hand books for 65% of the new book price, with 50% of this going to the seller.
 The Bookshops will only accept limited numbers of each title, so it is recommended to get in early.
 Books must be in an acceptable condition for re-sale (subject to the Bookshop's discretion).

-A general meeting for all enrolled students, in a particular unit, for which you do not need to register (if you're enrolled in the unit which has a 'class', it will appear on your timetable), and where teaching staff engage you through presentations and learning activities.
 Formerly called a 'lecture'.
+Is a general meeting for all enrolled students, in a particular unit, for which you do not need to register (if you're enrolled in the unit which has a 'class', it will appear on your timetable), and where teaching staff engage you through presentations and learning activities.

 - Computer standards